 Like other nonprofits, Easterseals-Goodwill is managed by respected business leaders and a local volunteer board of directors that provides guidance.
 Goodwill is not owned by anyone.

-Our president and CEO, Michelle Belknap, has been with the organization for nearly 30 years, serving as vice president of operations, chief operating officer and chief financial officer prior to becoming president and chief executive officer in December 2000.
+Our president and CEO, Michelle Belknap, has been with the organization for over 30 years, serving as vice president of operations, chief operating officer and chief financial officer prior to becoming president and chief executive officer in December 2000.
 She chaired the board of Great Falls Area Chamber of Commerce in 2009 and was a recipient of the Athena Award in 2008.

 We have a proven track record of financial responsibility.